 The Bible is filled with scriptures that teach us how to forgive a person who has wronged us, how to ask God for forgiveness and how to journey through the pain we sometimes experience in life.
-In addition to these scriptures that guide us, there are also numerous stories that show us how well-known Bible figures came to forgiveness in their own lives.
+In addition to these forgiveness scripture passages that guide us, there are also numerous stories that show us how well-known Bible figures came to forgiveness in their own lives.

 The Old and New Testaments alike are filled with stories that teach us how to forgive someone, but we’ll focus on just two examples that show us the power redemption and forgiveness can bring.